Slowly progressing blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 When is it an emergency?

 The following warning signs could mean you have a serious eye condition that can cause permanent eye damage and vision loss.
-If you have any of them, go to the ER immediately for evaluation and treatment.
+If you have any of them, go to the emergency room (ER) immediately for evaluation and treatment.

 - sudden unexplained change in your vision